-Death Valley is the largest national park in the lower 48 states and boasts a diversity of natural attractions.
-Based on numerous trips to Death Valley, we recommend at least 4-5 days to have enough time to visit these highlights as well as do some hiking.
+Death Valley is the largest national park in the lower 48 states; it houses a diversity of natural and human-made attractions.
+Based on numerous trips to Death Valley, we recommend at least 4-5 days to have enough time to visit some of the following highlights.

 However some schedules may not allow that amount of time:

-One day: recommended you concentrate your sightseeing efforts near Furnace Creek as many natural attractions are located within a short distance of it’s cozy confines.
+One day: we recommend you concentrate your sightseeing efforts near Furnace Creek as many natural attractions are located within a short drive of it’s cozy confines.

 Two days: consider visiting additional attractions further away from Furnace Creek – including in the northern part of the park near Scotty’s Castle and also in the vicinity of Stovepipe Wells.

 Three days: add on stops outside of the valley floor but still within the national park including Wildrose, Darwin Falls, Crowley Overlook or perhaps a drive through Titus Canyon.

 We have visited the following highlights within Death Valley (listed in alphabetical order):